navisud/navisud/README.md

   - 💻 I'm passionate with computers, electronics, design and game development
   - 🎶 I love kpop, mandopop and breakbeat
   - 👔 I’m currently working as english teacher
-  - 🌱 Learning Java and Angular
+  - 🌱 Learning Java and Godot

 <!--